Gary Cooper: Early life

-Cooper was still attending high school in 1920, when he took three art courses at Montana Agricultural College in Bozeman.
+While in high school in 1920, Cooper took three art courses at Montana Agricultural College (now Montana State University) in Bozeman.
 His interest in art was inspired years earlier by the Western paintings of Charles Marion Russell and Frederic Remington.
 Cooper especially admired and studied Russell's Lewis and Clark Meeting Indians at Ross' Hole (1910), which still hangs in the state capitol building in Helena.

-In 1922, to continue his art education, Cooper enrolled in Grinnell College, Grinnell, Iowa.
-He did well academically in most of his courses, but was not accepted into the school's drama club.
-His drawings and watercolor paintings were exhibited throughout the dormitory, and he was named art editor for the college yearbook.
+In 1922, to continue his art education, Cooper enrolled in Grinnell College in Grinnell, Iowa.
+He did well academically in most of his courses but was not accepted into the school's drama club.
+His drawings and watercolor paintings were exhibited throughout the dormitory and he was named art editor for the college yearbook.
 During the summers of 1922 and 1923, Cooper worked at Yellowstone National Park as a tour guide driving the yellow open-top buses.
 Despite a promising first 18 months at Grinnell, he left college suddenly in February 1924, spent a month in Chicago looking for work as an artist, and then returned to Helena, where he sold editorial cartoons to the local Independent newspaper.

-In autumn 1924, Cooper's father left the Montana Supreme Court bench and moved with his wife to Los Angeles to administer the estates of two relatives, and Cooper joined his parents there in November at his father's request.
+In autumn 1924, Cooper's father left the state supreme court bench and moved with his wife to Los Angeles to administer the estates of two relatives, and Cooper joined his parents there in November at his father's request.
 After briefly working a series of unpromising jobs, he met two friends from Montana, who were working as film extras and stunt riders in low-budget Western films for the small movie studios on Poverty Row.
 They introduced him to another Montana cowboy, rodeo champion Jay "Slim" Talbot, who took him to see a casting director.
-Wanting money for a professional art course, Cooper worked as a film extra for $5 a day, and as a stunt rider for $10.
-Cooper and Talbot became close friends and hunting companions, and Talbot later worked as Cooper's stuntman and stand-in for over three decades.
+Wanting money for a professional art course, Cooper worked as a film extra for five dollars a day and as a stunt rider for $10.
+Cooper and Talbot became close friends and hunting companions; Talbot later worked as Cooper's stuntman and stand-in for over three decades.